 Your board is now back to its factory-shipped state!
 You can now begin again with your plans for your board.

 What if you tried double-tapping the reset button, and you still can't get into the UF2 bootloader?
 Whether your board shipped without the UF2 bootloader, or something damaged it, this section has you covered.

 There are two ways to do a factory reset and bootloader repair.
-The first is using WebSerial through Chrome, and the second is using
+The first is using WebSerial through a Chromium-based browser, and the second is using

 esptool via command line.
-We highly recommend using WebSerial through Chrome.
+We highly recommend using WebSerial through Chrome/Chromium.